 Prague is the least expensive of the places we visited in our recent wanderings around Europe, although some of the other formerly communist countries are also considered good value for money and are on our list for further ‘research’.
+There are things to do in Prague.
 One of the things that makes Prague truly interesting, is the way that a seemingly ordinary entrance off a footpath or square is actually the entrance to a little arcade, which opens out into another square with shops all round, or just a places for sitting and enjoying the peace.

 Things to do in Prague